 On April 6, 2018, Iowa Cold Cases received information about this case and will be reviewing its status with the Mason City Police Department and Cerro Gordo County Sheriff’s Office.

 William Thomas “Billy” Pruin, 43, was shot at his rural Mason City, Iowa, home on Tuesday, April 4, 1995.

 Two days before his death, he’d proposed to his girlfriend, Gretchen Tusler.

-Pruin’s death initially was ruled a suicide, but later changed to undetermined.
+Officials initially ruled his death a suicide, but later changed the status to undetermined.